Author: islamic-arts.org Team

 Built in 999 in Toledo, this building is a rarity in that it is in much the same state as it was when it was originally built.
 It is one of the few mosques…

-Vibrant, colorful and beautiful Mosques of Cape Town, South Africa. mosques in cape town what is main color of mosques asian paint colour masjed cape town mosque
+Vibrant, colorful and beautiful Mosques of Cape Town, South Africa. what is main color of mosques asian paint colour masjed mosque tower colours

 After the Russian revolution of 1917, some of the Turkish communities migrated to different regions of the world.
 The Kazan Turks, who had migrated to Tokyo, established a community called “Mahalle-i İslamiye” (i.e….